Model Building with F-Theory

 So far we have discussed how to engineer GUT groups.
 To get a realistic model however we need some way to break the GUT group to the SM gauge group.
 As is well-known, it is typically hard in string theory to obtain representations that are large enough to achieve this.
 For instance in the heterotic string let's suppose we would like to get four-dimensional fields in the adjoint representation of the GUT group.
 These would originate from Wilson lines on the Calabi-Yau.
 But on manifolds of $SU(3)$ holonomy there are no harmonic one-forms, so in this setting we cannot get any four-dimensional fields in the adjoint of the GUT group.

 On the $F$-theory side, we could get adjoint matter in four dimensions from zero modes of the gauge field or of the adjoint field of the eight-dimensional gauge theory.
 In duals of the heterotic string, the gauge 7-brane is wrapped on a base $B_2$ which has $h^{0,1}=h^{2,0}=0$, hence we get no such zero modes.
-In order to get adjoint fields we must wrap our gauge brane on a surface of general type.
-Presumably the $DP_9$ fibered models with $B_2$ of general type provide a local model for such constructions, but it is not so clear to us if this can be embedded in a compact Calabi-Yau.
+In order to get adjoint fields we must wrap our gauge brane on a surface of general type or a $K3$ surface.
+For instance the $K3$ surface can be realized as a quartic in ${\bf P}^3$; since the canonical bundle is trivial and the normal bundle has many sections, it is not hard to see that we can easily get an elliptic fibration with $I_5$ singular fibers along such a surface.
+However just as in conventional four-dimensional models we would then have to face the doublet-triplet splitting problem.
+Hence we prefer to look for an alternative mechanism.

 Another idea, which was already considered in the early days of heterotic model building (see eg. \cite{Witten:1985bz}), is to turn on certain $U(1)$ fluxes.
 We have essentially already seen this in the context of coincident branes.
 For instance in the case of an $SU(5)$ model, we could turn on an internal flux on $\sigma_{B_2}$ for the gauge field that corresponds to hypercharge.
 The commutant of this $U(1)$ in $SU(5)$ is clearly $SU(3) \times SU(2) \times U(1)$.
 However turning on such a flux will typically spoil gauge coupling unification.
 As we discussed earlier, the $U(1)$ generator whose flux is turned on will swallow an RR axion and become massive.
 This can be avoided by turning on a $U(1)$ flux in the same cohomology class in the hidden sector.
 The axion then couples to the sum of these $U(1)$'s, and the difference will remain massless.
 As discussed in \cite{Witten:1985bz}, because hypercharge is now a linear combination of the `original' hypercharge generator and a $U(1)$ in the hidden sector, the model is not truly unified and this mechanism would typically change the relation of the $U(1)$ coupling to the $SU(2)$ and $SU(3)$ couplings at the GUT scale\footnote{On the other hand, such a coupling to the hidden sector provides an interesting possibility for mediation of SUSY breaking \cite{Verlinde:2007qk}.}.